WillBorysiak/Handcrafted-By-BR/README.md

 <p align="center">Develop my ability to use React hooks, mainly useState, useReducer and useEffect in this project.</p>

 <p align="center">Using Typescript with React to allow static typing during development to prevent possible bugs and grant better scalability.</p>
-<p align="center">Utilising Gatsby (meta framework of React) to provide SSG for my site alongside built in routing, pagination and image optimisation.</p>
+<p align="center">Utilising GatsbyJS (meta framework of React) to provide SSG for my site alongside built in routing, pagination and image optimisation.</p>
 <p align="center">Using Graphql to pull data from the Contentful CMS to allow page content to be easily updated.</p>
 <p align="center">Using Tailwind CSS and Tailwind UI to style my components and allow an effective mobile first approach.</p>
 <p align="center">How to communicate with a client to relay progress, updates and issues.
 Maintaining consistency with their initial design draft.</p>